-If you have any preexisting conditions, specifically other pathological eye conditions such as cataracts, glaucoma, keratoconus, then you might not be a good candidate for surgery.
+If you have any preexisting conditions, specifically other pathological eye conditions such as cataracts, glaucoma, or keratoconus, then you might not be a good candidate for surgery.
 Eye conditions such as dryness or glaucoma can affect the outcomes of your surgery.
 It’s essential to inform your physician of any conditions prior to surgery to ensure your safety.

 After the discussion and completion of the required examinations, the physician will inform the patient of the next steps.
 If the surgery is a go, the physician will likely ask the patient to kindly stop taking anti-coagulant medications, quit smoking, and have someone drive them home after the procedure.

 What does Blepharoplasty involve?